 Creating a survey that people actually want to fill out is an art.
 The design of your survey directly impacts your response rates and the quality of the data you collect.
 A clunky, confusing, or poorly timed survey can do more harm than good, leading to skewed results and frustrated customers.
 To gather feedback that truly fuels your growth, you need to be thoughtful about every detail.
 From the moment you send the request to the way you phrase each question, your design choices matter.
 Let’s walk through four key practices that will help you create effective surveys every time.

-Find the Right Timing and Frequency
+Nailing the Timing and Frequency

 When it comes to asking for feedback, timing is everything.
 A survey sent at the right moment feels helpful, while one sent at the wrong time feels like an interruption.
 The best approach is to send surveys shortly after a key interaction, like a purchase or a support ticket resolution.
 This allows you to capture the customer's immediate experience while the details are still fresh in their mind.